Why Literary Translation is Important?

 Literary translation is basically the translation of creative prose into other languages.
 It includes the translation of literature related to modern fiction so that it can reach a wider audience.
 In most cases, ancient languages are translated.

 While it is true that the translation of creative content is different from the other translations, literary translation is tricky.
 The main aim of literary translation is the communication of poetic function.
-As every literary work has some artistic image embedded in it, translation of this work may be difficult.
+As every literary work has some artistic image embedded in it, translation of this work gets difficult and challenging due to the fact that the translator has to keep the original essence and literary intent reserved for the readers to enjoy.

 It is a challenge to achieve that particular image for the reader.
 Therefore, literary translation might involve some different rules than other types of translations.